kbop543-zz/CourseCourierManagaer/README.md

 * learned a lot about manipulating json objects to be displayed on the frontend
 * learned about how to split up tasks among group members in order to get certain things done.
 Example: the benefits of trello vs github issues

+### John Axon(doovongeman) -996966902

+John :
+* built the JSON to calendar file generator
+* built the calendar servlet with Filip so that it downloads the the calendar of markables for the user
+* implemented the add markable feature
+* implemented the delete markable feature

+Lessons learnt:
+* Learned how to use javascript, how to make post and delete calls work, how to update a mongo database
+* Learned how to build a calendar file
+* Learned how to coordinate with a group of developers